step-by-step-tutorial/springboot-tutorial/cdc-debezium/README.md

 }'
 ```

-Example of the request for MySQL.
+Example of the request for MySQL and Kafka.

 ```shell
 curl -i -X POST http://localhost:8083/connectors \